tomas55/aws-gpu-docker-guide/README.md

-# Architecture

-This architecture allows to scale machine learning prediction infrastructure using AWS + docker.
-It contains following parts:
+# Scaling GPU processing on AWS using docker
+GPU instance time is an expensive resource and there is a need to scale it when loads are changing.
+[Docker](https://www.docker.com/products/docker-engine) facilitates a deployment of application code. [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) must be used in order to use AWS GPU instances.

+This guide describes a solution which can scale up machine learning prediction capacity when there is a load and reduce it to zero when there is none and the required steps to setup required infrastructure.

+## Solution
+It consists of following parts:
 * S3 bucket - a bucket to upload images to be processed
 * SQS queue - a queue to send messages from S3 to gpu
 * ECS cluster - a cluster which groups container instances